ErvalhouS/spree_youtube_embed/README.md

 SpreeYoutubeEmbed
 =================

 Spree extension to add Youtube videos to products with similar integration as images.
+WARNING: An override of JavaScript behavior on images Spree::Products#show will stop images from changing on mouse hover, need to do a refactoring on "app/assets/javascrips/frontend/products.js.coffee" or some adjustment on "app/assets/javascrips/frontend/spree_youtube_embed.js"

 TODOS: